rafalrolkiewicz/metaapi-trader/README.md

 ## Features

-- Update historical market data for all available symbols and timeframes.
-Currently I'm downloading data for 102 symbols, 9 timeframes each.
+- Update historical market data for all available symbols and timeframes through your broker.
+Currently, I am downloading data for 102 symbols, each with 9 timeframes, as I am using the demo version.

 <img src="screens/update_data.gif" alt="Updating data" width="800">